MotifFramework/idiomatic.js/readme.md

     // 2.D.1.1

     if (condition) {
         // statements
     }

     while (condition) {
         // statements
     }

     for (var i = 0; i < 100; i++) {
         // statements
     }

     if (true) {
         // statements
     } else {
         // statements
     }

     ```

     E. Quotes

     Whether you prefer single or double shouldn't matter, there is no difference in how JavaScript parses them.
 What **ABSOLUTELY MUST** be enforced is consistency. **Never mix quotes in the same project.
-Pick one style and stick with it.**
+Pick one style and stick with it.** *(Default: double quotes)*

     F. End of Lines and Empty Lines